KungumapriyaaMKP/InfosysSpringboard/README.md

 i have done the data preprocessing u guys can go head with next step

 varshitha, u didn't upload the cleaned dataset yet ????

+Hey, Isha this side.
+My job was to prepare ppt and give presentation.
+Please try to complete the project work by saturday, so that I can atleast prepare the ppt on Sunday.
+I wont be able to do it on monday.